ryanzhou7/fastapp_course_v2/chapters/ch1.md

 Solution: It is

-### Debugger setup
+## Debugger setup

 We will now see the sequence of execution when we run the app.

+This will be a bit lengthy, but worth it to understand many of the files that where just added.

 We can add print statements, but it is easier / faster via the debugger.

-Plus, setting up a debugger is extremely useful, you can pause execution and see local variables.
+Plus, setting up a debugger is extremely useful, as you can pause execution and see local variables at any line of code.

 First find out the poetry virtual environment path with `$ poetry run which python`